MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-apps.md

 Delegation works for the Customer entity and UnifiedActivity entity.

 - Delegation for **Customer** entity: To use delegation for this entity, the fields need to be indexed in [Search & filter index](search-filter-index.md).
 - Delegation for **UnifiedActivity**: Delegation for this entity only works for the fields **ActivityId** and **CustomerId**.
 - Delegation for **ContactProfile**: Delegation for this entity only works for the fields **ContactId** and **CustomerId**.
-Note: ContactProfile is only available in audience insights instance for business accounts.
+ContactProfile is only available in audience insights environments for business accounts.

-- For more information about delegation, see [Power Apps delegable functions and operations](https://docs.microsoft.com/powerapps/maker/canvas-apps/delegation-overview).
+- For more information about delegation, see [Power Apps delegable functions and operations](/powerapps/maker/canvas-apps/delegation-overview).

 ## Example gallery control